Solo 401k Eligibility

 Compliance Requirements QUESTION:

-Based our experience it is important to take a longterm view in choosing a Solo 401k provider with superior expertise and service as you will be setting up a 401(k) plan for your business which needs to be kept in compliance.
+Based our experience it is important to take a long-term view in choosing a Solo 401k provider with superior expertise and service as you will be setting up a 401(k) plan for your business which needs to be kept in compliance.
 As part of our ongoing services, we handle all of the ongoing compliance support for the solo 401(k) plan including mandatory plan updates and amendments, helping you respond to IRS compliance checks, tax reporting and filing, etc. All of this is included at no additional charge.
 Please see the following link for list of our services: https://www.mysolo401k.net/solo-401k/solo-401k-pricing/

 Moreover, based on our experience we field the questions every day (even on Saturdays) from our existing clients ranging from helping them determine how much they can contribute to the plan to how to invest their solo 401(k) funds in real estate or other alternative investments in accordance with the solo 401(k) rules, etc. There is no additional charge for the support.
 Our track record is tremendous as demonstrated by the fact that we have over 75 reviews on the Better Business Bureau and all of them are five-star reviews.